tdwg/bdq/tg2/_review/docs/bdqffdq/index.md

 Each instance of a subclass of bdqffdq:DataQualityNeed SHOULD have exactly one bdqffdq:hasActedUponInformationElement property linking it to a bdqffdq:ActedUpon.

-Each instance of bdqffdq:ActedUpon SHOULD have one to many bdqffdq;composedOf object properties linking it to specific information elements.
+Each instance of bdqffdq:ActedUpon SHOULD have one to many bdqffdq:composedOf object properties linking it to specific information elements.

 Each instance of a subclass of bdqffdq:DataQualityNeed MAY have exactly one bdqffdq:hasConsultedInformationElement property linking it to a bdqffdq:Consulted.

-Each instance of bdqffdq:Consulted SHOULD have one to many bdqffdq;composedOf object properties linking it to specific information elements.
+Each instance of bdqffdq:Consulted SHOULD have one to many bdqffdq:composedOf object properties linking it to specific information elements.

 Each instance of a subclass of bdqffdq:DataQualityNeed MAY have a bdqffdq:hasInformationElement property linking it to a bdqffdq:AbstractInformationElement.